2024-2025 Edition

 Degree Requirement

-One Physical Education course is required and must be completed by the end of the first year.
-One point will be earned for this one course.
-Students in the Barnard/JTS dual program must complete one Physical Education course by the end of the junior year.
-One additional point of elective Physical Education may be counted towards the 122 points required for graduation.
-Transfer students must complete one semester of Physical Education by the end of the junior year and are not eligible for the second point of credit.
-One-point studio courses in the Dance Department also fulfill the Physical Education requirement.
+One Physical Education course is required for the General Education requirement and must be completed by the end of the First Year.
+One additional point of elective Physical Education may be counted towards the 122 points required for graduation, if space is available.
+Transfer students must complete one semester of Physical Education by the end of the Junior Year and are not eligible for the second point of credit.

 Students with Disabilities: